 If in doubt about the scholarly form in which your dissertation should be presented, you should follow a standard set of conventions.
-A well-known and widely-used set of conventions is that prescribed by the Modern Humanities Research Association and set out in the MHRA Style Guide, which is available in the Upper Reading Room of the Bodleian, or a free online copy is available at: www.mhra.org.uk/style/download.html.
-For more information on the presentation of written work please see the Faculty's Graduate Studies Webpage: grad.mml.ox.ac.uk/current-students.
+A well-known and widely used set of conventions is that prescribed by the Modern Humanities Research Association and set out in the MHRA Style Guide, which is available in the Upper Reading Room of the Bodleian, or a free online copy is available at: www.mhra.org.uk/style/download.html.